ghedo/grooved/README.md

 tools like [beets] [beets] instead of implementing yet another music database.
 Life gets so much better once you let other people do the hard work.

+grooved's operation is very simple: there's a single tracklist (or track queue, or call-it-however-you-want) which can be filled manually by the user by adding any kind of track (local files, network streams, YouTube videos, ..., you can throw pretty much anything at it), which will be played in order.
+Once the player reaches the end of the list, depending on the configuration it either stops, loops to the beginning of the list, or picks a random track from the user library and appends it to the list.
+And that's just about it.
+If you need anything more complex, you can build a custom client on top of grooved's DBus interface.

 The project is composed of the following components:

 * [grooved] [grooved]: the music player daemon.